Who are we and how can we help?

 What can you expect at your first appointment?

-Before your initial appointment, you may be sent some questionnaires in the post.
-This is to help us understand how things are for you now, and how things change during the course of any support we provide.
+Before your initial appointment, you will be sent some questionnaires to complete online.
+This is to help us understand how things are for you now, and how they change during the course of any support we may provide.

-During the first session you will have the opportunity to talk about your concerns.
+During the first session, you will have the opportunity to explore your concerns.
 We will also explain in more detail how we might be able to support you with these.
-At the end of the first session the psychologist will discuss a plan of care, which may include further sessions with Outlook or signposting to other services.
+At the end of the first session, the psychologist will discuss a plan of care, which may include further sessions with Outlook or signposting to other services.

 If you would like anyone to join your sessions, such as a family member or friend, you are welcome to invite them as long as they are over 16.
 Sometimes, we will ask your permission if another colleague can join the session.
 It is fine to say no.